 Groupe Renault's new Mobilize brand has unveiled an electric saloon designed for use as a taxi, private hire vehicle or fleet vehicle.

 The Mobilize Limo has been developed through Group Renault's joint venture with Chinese firm Jiangling Motors.
-It will makes its public debut at the Munich motor show before it goes on sale exclusively through a subscription service in the second half of 2022.
+It publicly debuted at the Munich motor show last year, but has also surfaced at the 2022 Paris motor show to promote its subscription-only availability.

 The D-segment four-door saloon is 4670mm long.
 It's powered by a 147bhp and 162lb ft electric motor that offers a 0-62mph time of 9.6sec and a limited top speed of 87mph.